techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

 If a _newly created_ RDNS Forwarder (using the latest release of this repository) doesn't work, contact Technology Services for help.
 Note that a newly created RDNS Forwarder may take up to 5 minutes to configure itself and begin answering queries.

-System logs are published in [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/) to help with post-mortem analysis of problems.
+System logs are published under log group `rdns-forwarder` in [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/) to help with post-mortem analysis of any problems.

+Use [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) to view the [default AWS/EC2 metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) plus some additional custom metrics published under namespace `rdns-forwarder`.

 ## How to Deploy